shaps80/Warrant/README.md

 If you have ideas for really useful, reusable validators, please create a pull request and I'll include them.

-When designing your validators remember these basic rules:

 ## Author

 Shaps Mohsenin, [@shaps](http://twitter.com/shaps)

 ## License

-SPXDataValidators is available under the MIT license.
+Warrant is available under the MIT license.
 See the LICENSE file for more info.